-Pensions (Transferred Service) Bili.
-Order for Second Reading read.
+Pensions (Transferred Service) Bill.

 The Minister of Establishments (Mr J. C Obande): I rise to move-

 That a Bill for an Act to make provision for continuity of service for pension purposes in the case of transfers to or from the Armed Forces and the Public Service of the Federation, and to amend sundry Pensions Acts to give effect thereto, be read a Second time.